-Blackened salmon with cilantro lime butter may be the easiest, most delicious salmon recipe you will EVER make.
-Never blackened fish before?
-It’s as easy as seasoning a filet with blackening seasoning and searing for 3-4 minutes per side in a pan or preferably a cast iron skillet, of course.
-Cast iron is perfect for searing and blackening because it gives you the desired grilled finish.
+Blackened salmon with cilantro lime compound butter may be the easiest and most delicious salmon recipe you’ll EVER make.
+Never blackened salmon before?
+It’s as easy as seasoning a salmon filet with blackening seasoning and searing for 3-4 minutes per side in a pan or cast iron skillet.
+Cast iron is perfect for blackening fish because it renders the perfect crispy finish.

-Cilantro lime butter on blackened fish is also incredible.
-I first started experimenting with it a few years ago when I learned about it in a Men’s Health cookbook called “Guy Gourmet.”
+Cilantro lime butter is the ultimate finishing touch on blackened salmon.
+I first started experimenting with different compound butters a few years ago from a Men’s Health cookbook called “Guy Gourmet.”
 Yes, manly recipes in an even manlier book (It’s actually a really great book).
 The cilantro lime butter was a keeper.

-Imagine fresh garlic, lime, butter, and cilantro drizzled over every bite.
-The lime and cilantro compliment the smokey, spicy flavored salmon.
-It comes together to create the perfect balance.
+Imagine garlic, lime juice, butter, and fresh cilantro drizzled over every bite of salmon.
+The lime and cilantro perfectly complement the smokey, spicy salmon.
+It literally makes this entire recipe worth it.Print

 - 2 6-8 ounce salmon filets, skin removed